ga-wdi-lessons/express-intro/readme.md

 Let's start out by listing the things we've covered in the first 3 units of WDI.

 We've moved in and out of several different technological layers with increasing comfort over the course of the class.
-We've covered the entire stack almost twice over now.
-We're about to fill in that missing piece by talking about the Javascript back-end.
+We've covered the entire stack  in ruby, and have covered the front-end in Javasript.
+We're about solidify our full-stack knowledge and extend it completely to Javascript, and get into writing server-side Javascript and Javascript back-ends.

-Everything we cover from here on out is an extension of what we've already learned or a different language than we're used to.
+Everything we cover from here on out is an extension of what we've already learned, just with the twist of being in a different domain.
 Today we'll be talking about [Express](https://expressjs.com/) (the **E** in the M**E**AN stack) and Node.js (the **N** in MEA**N**).

 Express is a server framework built on top of node that is modeled after Sinatra.